mosheng555/TopoAcu/README.md

 pipeline for the complete corpus requires substantial ongoing effort, and the original data sources cannot be fully redistributed.

-The released subset is therefore sufficient to illustrate the data-processing pipeline and to validate the proposed approach.
+The released data illustrate the data format and processing outputs.
 Researchers interested in the full corpus for research collaboration are welcome to contact the corresponding author.